Futurne/dofus_scrap/README.md

 2. Scrap all content from [the almanax](https://www.krosmoz.com/fr/almanax).
 3. Parse the data into a nice JSON and SQL database.

-The corresponding scripts can be launched periodically
+The corresponding scripts can be launched periodically.

 ## How it works
 ### Encyclopedia